ovh/docs/pages/platform/public-cloud/create_and_delete_a_user/guide.en-gb.md

 > [!alert]
 >
-> Any user deletion is permanent, and will invalidate all
-> associated tokens, even those with an expiry date that has not yet been exceeded.
+> Any user deletion is permanent, and will invalidate all associated tokens, even those with an expiry date that has not yet been exceeded.
+>

+## Go further

+Join our community of users on <https://community.ovh.com/en/>.